ikutadante/cyclistic/README.md

 ## PHASE 4: Analyze and Share

 ### Analyze
 1. Create a column for calculating ride duration in minutes.
-2.Create a column for weekdays.
+2. Create a column for weekdays.
-3.Create a column for months.
+3. Create a column for months.
-4.Add an "hour_of_day" column.
+4. Add an "hour_of_day" column.
-5.Populate the "hour_of_day" column with the hour component.
+5. Populate the "hour_of_day" column with the hour component.
-6.Count the number of member types.
+6. Count the number of member types.
-7.Count the types of preferred bikes per member type.
+7. Count the types of preferred bikes per member type.
-8.Count the total rides for each member type.
+8. Count the total rides for each member type.
-9.Count the monthly rides for each member type.
+9. Count the monthly rides for each member type.
-10.Count the weekday rides for each member type.
+10. Count the weekday rides for each member type.
-11.Count the hour of day rides for each member type.
+11. Count the hour of day rides for each member type.
-12.Calculate the average ride duration for each member type.
+12. Calculate the average ride duration for each member type.
-13.Calculate the average ride duration for each member per month.
+13. Calculate the average ride duration for each member per month.
-14.Calculate the average ride duration for each member per weekday.
+14. Calculate the average ride duration for each member per weekday.
-15.Identify the top 10 start stations for casual members.
+15. Identify the top 10 start stations for casual members.
-16.Identify the top 10 end stations for casual members.
+16. Identify the top 10 end stations for casual members.

 ### Visualisation

 In order to answer the business task, I prepared a few charts.